Hovenweep National Monument

 Hiking: Take the short hike to Hovenweep Castle to get a closer look at this magnificent structure.
 The longer Square Tower Loop Trail loops around little Ruin Canyon for a tour of the ancestral Puebloan village.
 You can also drive to the Hovenweep outliers for a more primitive experience (high clearance 4-wheel drive vehicles are recommended).

 Camping: A 31-site campground near the visitor center is open year-round, on a first-come, first-served basis.
 It is designed for tent camping, but there a few sites that will accommodate RVs up to 36 feet long.
 However, no hookups are available.
 One (non-tent) campsite is wheelchair-accessible.
 Groups are limited to eight people and two vehicles.
 Sites include tent pads, fire rings and picnic tables with shade structures.
 Flush toilets and running water are available at the campground restrooms.
 Drinking water is available only during the summer months with a five gallon (19 L) limit per person.
-The fee for camping is $10 per night; valid federal lands passes are honored.
-Credit cards are not accepted.
+The fee for camping is $20 per night; valid federal lands passes are honored.

 Your purchases and donations support education and research on the public lands of Southeastern Utah!